romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You want to configure who receives secret scanning alerts in your GitHub repository to include a specific team, not just the repository admins.
+Q: You want to configure who receives secret scanning alerts in your GitHub repository to include a specific team, not just the repository admins.
 What is the correct approach?
 <details><summary>Show the answer</summary><p>

 - **In the repository settings, navigate to the 'Secret scanning' section and add the team to the list of recipients for secret scanning alerts**